citp/privacy-policy-historical/s/su/sup/supremeindia.com.md

-> *The following text is extracted and transformed from the supremeindia.com privacy policy that was archived on 2012-09-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120926221543id_/http%3A//www.supremeindia.com/pages/Privacy-Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the supremeindia.com privacy policy that was archived on 2013-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130622005311id_/http%3A//www.supremeindia.com/pages/privacy%2520policy.html) for the most accurate reproduction.*

 # Privacy Policy

 Protecting your privacy is very important to us.
 We have accordingly developed this Privacy Policy to protect your personal information and keep it confidential.We do everything we reasonably can, to protect your rights of privacy on systems and the website, controlled by us.
-We often may provide hyperlinks to third party websites for product related information.
+We oftenwhy may provide hyperlinks to third party websites for product related information.
 We are not liable for any unauthorized or unlawful disclosures of your personal and confidential information made by those third parties, who are not subject to our control.You should take note that the information and privacy practices of such sites, may be different from ours.
-Our privacy policy is subject to change at any time without notice.
+Our privacy policy is subject to change at any time without prior notice.

 **What information do we collect?**